Benzodiazepines and Dementia: Is There A Link Between Them?

 Also, the risk of fall, accidents, and confusion is higher in this population.
 This is when they use a benzo.

-Do you think someone you love has an addiction?
-You should talk an addiction counselor at benzodiazepine rehab facility.
+It is critcal to talk an addiction counselor at benzodiazepine rehab facility.
 They can teach ways to deal with the cravings, prevent relapses.
 Finally, the addict will be on their way to a full recovery.